logo image

 Today - the 90 mile A836 Road along the north coast of Scotland between John O Groats in the east and Durness in the west is one of the top driving roads in Scotland, with a number of Stunning Beaches, and Rugged Mountains.

 Many Camper Vans of all sizes can be seen along this road with a large Touring park at John O Groats and another at Durness, both sitting right next to the sea.
+There are many other Touring Parks along the route.

 RS Home